HonorableAnomaly/HonorableAnomaly/README.md

 -
 - My top hobbies involve playing the drums, reading/writing fantasy novels, creating art with various mediums and gaming.
 -
-- 🌱 I’m currently learning ... handling errors in Express apps and validating data.
+- 🌱 I’m currently learning ...
+MongoDB relationships with Express.
 -
 - Creative Projects I'm working on - I have a few dynamic fan web projects I'm slowly working on that I'm pretty excited about.
 More to come!
 - 1) Pokémon collecting and journaling